grivan/weblog/content/posts/api-design.md

 you usually want to enforce throttling limits per operation and also globally.

 ## Idempotent Operations
-Idempotency is difficult to understand.
+Idempotency is more than just being all to repeat a (write) request without failure.
 Generally you'd want to keep operations idempotent but that does not mean backend state is not altered due to a idempotent operation.
 It simply means an operation can be repeated without any side effects.
 As an example if you issue `DELETE` to an resource, issuing another `DELETE` would simply return a 404 without altering the server state.
 Consider another